sni/grafana-pnp-datasource/README.md

            grafana/grafana

 This will expose local plugin from your machine to Grafana container.
-Now run `grunt` to compile dist directory and start changes watcher:
+Now run `make buildwatch` to compile dist directory and start changes watcher:

-  grunt watch
+  %> make buildwatch

 #### Create Release

 How to create a new release:

-requires:
-    - docker

     %> export RELVERSION=1.0.8
     %> export GRAFANA_API_KEY=...